 Below is a list of the most potent immune-boosting foods that you can eat:

-There are two recipes in particular I want to share with you that combine many of the ingredients we’ve talked about in this post that can help kick a cold out of you or prevent it from getting the best of your immune system.
+There are two recipes, in particular, I want to share with you that combines many of the ingredients we’ve talked about in this post that can help kick a cold out of you or prevent it from getting the best of your immune system.

 1 ½ cups almond or coconut milk